frkn-dev/FRKN/docs/instructions/en/Linux.md

 13. Enter **`aes128gcm16`** in the **ESP** field.
 14. Click **Add** to save the VPN connection information.
 15. Turn the **VPN** switch ON.

+If after turning VPN on you get prompt that requests password for decrypting private key, check [#127](https://github.com/nezavisimost/FuckRKN1/issues/127) for fix.